Frequently Asked Questions

 For birth and death certificates, the California Secretary of State can issue an Apostille for the signatures of:

-If your birth or death certificate was issued by a city- or county-level agency and has the signature of a Health Officer or County Registrar (e.g. Local Registrar, Registrar of Vital Records) prior to presenting it to our office for authentication, one of the following may be required:
+If your birth or death certificate was issued by a city- or county-level agency and has the signature of a Health Officer or County Registrar (e.g., Local Registrar, Registrar of Vital Records) before presenting it to our office for authentication, one of the following may be required:

-The signature, name, and title of the public official can be found at the bottom of a birth or death certificate.
+The public official's signature, name, and title are at the bottom of a birth or death certificate.

-No. Apostilles can only be issued for documents to be used outside the United States of America.
-Accordingly, we do not issue Apostilles for Puerto Rico, Guam, United States Virgin Islands, Northern Mariana Islands, American Samoa, or any other American territories or possessions.
+No. Apostilles can only be issued for documents outside the United States of America.
+Accordingly, we do not issue Apostilles for Puerto Rico, Guam, the United States Virgin Islands, Northern Mariana Islands, American Samoa, or other American territories or possessions.
 Generally, the notarial act is sufficient for use in any American territory or possession.

 4. Does the California Secretary of State provide notarial services?

-No. If notarial services are needed, you should have the document notarized prior to submitting your Apostille request to the California Secretary of State.
+No. If notarial services are needed, you should have the document notarized before submitting your Apostille request to the California Secretary of State.

 5. Can the California Secretary of State issue an Apostille for a document in a language other than English?

 Yes.
-If the notarization of the document is in English, the California Secretary of State can issue an Apostille.
+The California Secretary of State can issue an Apostille if the document is notarized in English.
 The rest of the document can be in any other language.

 6. Does the California Secretary of State provide translation services?